pkimber/old-block-migrated-to-gitlab/README.rst

 To Do

-- Ordering images in a slideshow
-- Multi-select
 - Link wizard

+  - Link to another site
+  - Page on this site
+  - Upload a document and link to it
+  - Use an existing document
+  - Remove link

 - Other tickets (to minimise migrations)
   - SEO